6-year-old boy stable after shooting himself in shoulder with mother’s gun in West Perrine, deputies say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Area residents said the situation is sad to hear.

-“We were trying to figure out what was going on,” said resident Alexis Brown.
-“It’s sad and devastating.”
+“We were trying to figure out what was going on,” said Alexandria Smith. “[I feel] sad and devastated.”

-“I saw a bunch of police in front of my house,” said resident Alexandria Smith.
+“I saw a bunch of police in front of my house,” said Alexis Brown.

 The investigation continued well into the night, as detectives attempted to determine whether the firearm was properly stored.